chinapedia/wikipedia.abstract.en/Page/Poland.md

 Law

-Polishsupremecourt.JPEG building in Warsaw]]
+building in Warsaw]]

 The Constitution of Poland is the supreme law in contemporary Poland, and the Polish legal system is based on the principle of civil rights, governed by the code of Civil Law.
 Historically, the most famous Polish legal act is the Constitution of 3 May 1791.
 Historian Norman Davies describes it as the first of its kind in Europe.[109]
 The Constitution was instituted as a Government Act () and then adopted on 3 May 1791 by the Sejm of the Polish–Lithuanian Commonwealth.
 Primarily, it was designed to redress long-standing political defects of the federative Polish–Lithuanian Commonwealth and its Golden Liberty.
 Previously only the Henrician Articles signed by each of Poland's elected kings could perform the function of a set of basic laws.

-Manuscript_of_the_Constitution_of_the_3rd_May_1791.PNG adopted in 1791 was the first modern constitution in Europe.[110]]]
+adopted in 1791 was the first modern constitution in Europe.[110]]]

 The new Constitution introduced political equality between townspeople and the nobility (_szlachta_), and placed the peasants under the protection of the government.
 The Constitution abolished pernicious parliamentary institutions such as the _liberum veto_, which at one time had placed the sejm at the mercy of any deputy who might choose, or be bribed by an interest or foreign power, to have rescinded all the legislation that had been passed by that sejm.
 The 3 May Constitution sought to supplant the existing anarchy fostered by some of the country's reactionary magnates, with a more egalitarian and democratic constitutional monarchy.
 The adoption of the constitution was treated as a threat by Poland's neighbours.[111]
 In response Prussia, Austria and Russia formed an anti-Polish alliance and over the next decade collaborated with one another to partition their weaker neighbour and destroyed the Polish state.
 In the words of two of its co-authors, Ignacy Potocki and Hugo Kołłątaj, the constitution represented "the last will and testament of the expiring Fatherland."
 Despite this, its text influenced many later democratic movements across the globe.[112]
 In Poland, freedom of expression is guaranteed by the Article 25 (section I. The Republic) and Article 54 (section II.
 The Freedoms, Rights and Obligations of Persons and Citizens) of the Constitution of Poland.

-Manor_of_Kraszewski_family_in_Romanów_-_Exhibition_hall_-_18.jpg was a proponent of early feminism in Poland.]]
+was a proponent of early feminism in Poland.]]

 Feminism in Poland started in the 1800s in the age of the foreign Partitions.
 Poland's precursor of feminism, Narcyza Żmichowska, founded a group of Suffragettes in 1842.
 Prior to the last Partition in 1795, tax-paying females were allowed to take part in political life.
 Since 1918, following the return to independence, all women could vote.
 Poland was the 15th (12th sovereign) country to introduce universal women's suffrage.
 Currently, in Poland abortion is allowed only in special circumstances, such as when the woman's life or health is endangered by the continuation of pregnancy, when the pregnancy is a result of a criminal act, or when the fetus is seriously malformed.[113][114]
 Homosexuality in Poland was confirmed as legal in 1932.
 Also, Poland recognises gender change.[115]
-Trafficking women is 'illegal and rare' (top results worldwide).[116]
-Marsz_dla_zycia_i_rodziny_2007_06.jpg organized in support of traditional social values]]
+Trafficking women is 'illegal and rare' (top results worldwide).[116] organized in support of traditional social values]]

 Poland's current constitution was adopted by the National Assembly of Poland on 2 April 1997, approved by a national referendum on 25 May 1997, and came into effect on 17 October 1997.
 It guarantees a multi-party state, the freedoms of religion, speech and assembly, and specifically casts off many Communist ideals to create a 'free market economic system'.
 It requires public officials to pursue ecologically sound public policy and acknowledges the inviolability of the home, the right to form trade unions, and to strike, whilst at the same time prohibiting the practices of forced medical experimentation, torture and corporal punishment.